danfeder/thunder_scheduler_v1/docs/next-session-prompt.md

 - Schedule Visualization with specialized components for different use cases
 - Error handling infrastructure and React Query integration
 - MSW setup for API mocking in tests
-- Container components with mock services for all visualization components
+- Container components with real API implementations for all visualization components
 - Integration tests with mock services for all components
+- Migration from Jest to Vitest for better MSW v2 compatibility
+- Integration tests updated to work with MSW v2

 All code is in the GitHub repository: https://github.com/danfeder/thunder_scheduler_v1 We're currently on the `feature/initial-integration` branch.

-## Next Task: Replace Mock Services with Real API Implementations
+## Next Task: Test with Real Backend APIs and Implement Performance Monitoring
 According to our updated progress tracker (docs/progress-tracker.md), we've made significant progress on Phase 1, Step 8: Initial Integration.
-We've implemented container components with mock services for all visualization components and created integration tests that are passing with these mock services.
+We've successfully migrated from Jest to Vitest for better MSW v2 compatibility and updated our integration tests.
 Now we need to:
-- Replace mock services with real API implementations
-- Update App.tsx to use the container components
-- Test with real backend APIs
+- Test the container components with real backend APIs
 - Add tests for edge cases and error scenarios
+- Implement performance monitoring
+- Prepare for Phase 2: Enhanced UI and Manual Adjustments

 ## Key Documentation
 Please refer to these files for detailed context: